ilidar-tof/ilidar-api-ros/README.md

 ```

 ## Example
-When the sensor is working properly, the example display is shown like:
+When the sensor is working properly, the example display should be look like:
 ![exampleImage](./ex.png)

 You can see the depth and intensity images at below windows, which topics are published as